EricZinda/Perplexity/backlog.md

-- Run solution_group code within all_plural_groups_stream2() so that failed solution groups cause the right alternative sets to be created
-  Problems:
-      - SingleGroupGenerator assumes that, if it gets a new group with the same lineage, that there will be *more* records in it
-          - and furthermore that the records that we already returned are still there
-        - Neither is true anymore because the group handler can completely swap things out

-  Undone:
-    - Get /showall and /allsolutions to work again

 - Fix:
   - /runparse 0, "a table for 2 and 4" --> There is more than a table for 2 thin, 4 thin (all together)
     - takes forever